AddyRdz/sba320h-react-web-application/README.md

 ### Description
 * This is a React Web Application that utilizes the Art Institute of Chicago API which holds many artworks and miscellaneous information regarding the painters.
 Version 1 is capable of searching paintings through various search terms.
 Paintings are displayed and show information such as name of painting and artist.
 * Future versions will implement a couple of things, infinite scrolling to allow the user to get immersed while viewing paintings.
 Another feature to be implemented is a proper navigation bar and placing the search bar at a more attractive location.
 Favorites/ Bookmarking could also be done in future versions.
-* I attempted to use Chakar UI library but ultimately decided to try to implement that for future version.
+* I attempted to use Chakar UI library but ultimately decided to try to implement that in a  future version.

 ### Technical Specifications
 * HTML